| Considering Getting a Dog Dogs are arguably one of the best companions that a human can find, so it goes without saying

 all in it together.
 A dog needs lots of attention and training in order to be a joy instead of a pain.
 Also

+think of the type of dog you wish to get.
 For one thing, owning a dog is a usually a 10-15 year commitment, since that is how long a

 typical dog will live.
 This means that your dog will be with you

 through whatever life stages you live through, including dating, marrying, and having children.
+One mistake to avoid is buying a dog on the spur

 of the moment.
 You may see a dog in a pet shop, or read an ad in